Home › Bulk QR Generator › QR Codes for Restaurants

 How do I create QR codes for each restaurant table?

 Create a CSV with one row per table — a URL column (e.g. menu.yoursite.com/order?table=5) and a label column (Table 5).
-Upload the CSV to BatchPrintGTIN's free batch QR generator, select URL type, and download the ZIP.
+Upload to the free batch QR generator, select URL type, and download the ZIP.
 Each code is named by its label.

 What size should restaurant QR codes be?